enthdegree/efbpad/README.md

       a similar project [`inkvt`](https://github.com/llandsmeer/inkvt), except our keyboard reader is decoupled from the rest of the software, our event device is not a touchscreen, and we use fbpad instead of a bespoke VT.
- - `efbpad.sh` (developed here): Script that does efbpad startup & shutdown.
-At startup efbpad (`efbpad.sh`) will:
+ - `efbpad.sh` (developed here): Startup & shutdown.
+It manages various things:
    - `source /mnt/onboard/.efbpad_profile` if it exists.
-   - Turn on the Kobo's bluetooth.
-   - Try and open the event device at `$KB_EVDEV` (default `"/dev/input/event3"`).
-If no device is there, it'll wait 5 seconds after bluetooth up for the keyboard to appear.
+   - Bluetooth
+   - Keyboard event device selection
+   - fbpad fifo at `/tmp/efbpad/fbpad_fifo`
+   - Logging at `/tmp/efbpad/efbpad.log`